LemmarWilson/EvoluirFitnessApp/README.md

 - **Adjustments**: Easily adjust plans based on client progress and feedback.

 ### 3. Virtual Training and Live Streaming Service
-- **Live Streaming**: Support for live streaming of training sessions.
+- **Live Streaming**: Support for live-streaming of training sessions.
 - **Remote Coaching**: Allow trainers to provide real-time coaching to clients who can't attend in person.

 ### 4. Client Progress Tracking and Reporting App